htcondor/htcondor/docs/version-history/development-release-series-89.rst

   negotiator trusted by the collector is automatically trusted by the collector.
   :ticket:`6956`

+- ``TOKEN`` authentication is enabled by default if the HTCondor administrator does not specify a preferred list of authentication methods.
+In this case, ``TOKEN`` is only used if the user has at least one usable token available.

 Bugs Fixed:

 - Fixed a bug where schedd would not start if the history file